tgallacher/commented.tech/content/blog/enabling-cors-aws-api-gateway-for-http-proxy-using-serverless/index.md

 1. switch on API Gateway's response "_transformer_", which will allow us to modify the response from the upstream (CloudSearch) API before it is given back to the client;
 1. add additional HTTP CORS headers to the response, for all HTTP 200 responses from the upstream API.

 Combined, our `/search` endpoint should correctly proxy GET requests to our upstream (CloudSearch) API, with a response which satisfies CORS requirements.
-However, there is still one piece of the puzzle missing; the HTTP OPTIONS preflight request.
+However, there is still one piece of the puzzle missing: the HTTP OPTIONS preflight request.

 To configure the HTTP OPTIONS request we can add a "_Mock_" endpoint, as our upstream CloudSearch API won't respond to a HTTP OPTIONS request correctly.
 This is pretty simple to configure on API Gateway:

 ```yaml
 # serverless.yml